 FindAShot.org uses the Bright Data Web Unlocker, thanks to The Bright Initiative.
 It has helped the project scale its ability to perform automated online data collection.
 In most cases, the pharmacies put in place preventative measures to stop “bad actors” from accessing the site.
 Newell talked about nefarious individuals automatically booking appointments and then selling them.
 The mechanisms pharmacies have in place also block the good traffic like FindAShot.org’s; simply trying to help people find appointments.
 The Bright Data Web Unlocker has helped them get unblocked in situations where they have encountered some of those issues that block the appointment checkers.
 It has also helped reduce the costs of their infrastructure because instead of trying to spin up new appointment checkers somewhere else to get unblocked, they simply switched over and used the Unlocker to integrate into the existing checkers.

 Facilitating workplace diversity

-Mathison’s first-of-its-kind innovative all-in-one system manages diversity recruiting, strategy measurement, and reporting.
+The Bright Initiative is fueling Mathison’s first-of-its-kind innovative all-in-one system managing diversity recruiting, strategy measurement, and reporting.
 The platform centralizes hundreds of inclusive talent networks and uses AI to help employers find candidates for their most important roles.
 To retain a pool of diverse candidates, Mathison gives employers a single place to manage their diversity hiring activities.

 This includes sourcing diverse candidates; reducing bias in job descriptions; candidate selection and interviews; and mobilizing team members in diversity hiring efforts with tools to build awareness and change behavior.
 Its clients include companies such as Hello Fresh, TripAdvisor, and Sonos.